 Not only can traveling in rural Japan be a hassle with a large suitcase (see the section above!), it can also be very freeing to travel lightly while exploring Japan’s countryside.

 For example, if you’re going to a ryokan in the countryside, you won’t need much anyway, since you’ll probably spend most of your time in yukata (Japanese-style robes)!
+Many ryokans in Japan provide yukata that you can wear throughout the property during your stay.

 If you’re traveling with another person, consider sharing the delivery service with a traveling partner.
 This way you can keep one “shared” suitcase (that you forward from hotel to hotel), and a smaller bag to easily carry with you from destination to destination.

-How to use Japan’s luggage forwarding
+How to Use Japan’s Luggage Forwarding

 Taking advantage of luggage forwarding is easy!
 The front desk at most hotels and ryokans can make the arrangements for you — just make sure to let them know a day or more in advance.
 Giving them proper notice ensures they can make the arrangements for you in good time.